gaoqing/http-robust-fetch/README.md

 ## Robust Http Fetch

-This robust-http-fetch is a light-weight and [100%-test-coverage](https://codecov.io/gh/gaoqing/robust-http-fetch) javascript util for robustly making fetch request.
+This robust-http-fetch is a light-weight and [100%-test-coverage](https://codecov.io/gh/gaoqing/robust-http-fetch) javascript util for robustly making http fetch request.

 The underlying fetch will be delegated to either [window.fetch](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/fetch) when use in browser or [node-fetch](https://www.npmjs.com/package/node-fetch) when use in node server side.